-The Child Behavior Rating Scale (CBRS; Bronson, Goodson, Layzer, & Love, 1990) is a teacher report measure of students' self-regulation and social skills.
+The Child Behavior Rating Scale (CBRS; Bronson et al., 1990) is a teacher report measure of children's self-regulation and social skills.

-- Self-regulation skills: skills that support students to manage their attention, emotions, and behaviors to adapt to the demands of the school environment (e.g., listen to others, follow expectations and multi-step directions, and stay focused on tasks). - Social skills: skills that support students to successfully navigate interactions and build relationships with peers and adults (e.g., cooperate in a group, express thoughts, and emotions, and resolve conflicts in a positive way).
+- Self-regulation skills: skills that support children to manage their attention, emotions, and behaviors to adapt to the demands of the school environment (e.g., listen to others, follow expectations and multi-step directions, and stay focused on tasks). - Social skills: skills that support children to successfully navigate interactions and build relationships with peers and adults (e.g., cooperate in a group, express thoughts and emotions, and resolve conflicts in a positive way).

-The Virginia Kindergarten Readiness Program (VKRP) uses the CBRS to measure these two skills because it has been proven to be reliable and valid across culturally diverse contexts.
+The Virginia Kindergarten Readiness Program (VKRP) uses the CBRS to measure these two sets of skills because it has been proven to be reliable and valid across culturally diverse contexts.